nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #4.md

 ORDER BY month_name;
 ```

-4. What is the closing balance for each customer at the end of the month?
+**4. What is the closing balance for each customer at the end of the month?
+Also show the change in balance each month in the same table output.**

-5. What is the percentage of customers who increase their closing balance by more than 5%?
+**5. What is the percentage of customers who increase their closing balance by more than 5%?**